kide-vm/kide/lib/parser/README.markdown

 Parslet is really great in that it:
 - does not generate code but instean gives a clean dsl to define a grammar
 - uses ruby modules so one can split the grammars up
+- has support for binary operators with presedence and binding
 - has a seperate tranform stage to generate an ast layer

 Especially the last point is great.
 Since it is seperate it does not clutter up the actual grammar.